EuRoXy/dsp/README.md

 - Analysis of (US) medical insurance costs and influential features including visualization.
 - Feature creation for a dataset of customer reviews for a clothing company.
 - Linear regression
-- Logistic regression to predict credit card fraud.
+- Logistic regression to predict credit card fraud and classify income.
 - K-nearest neighbor to classify breast cancer.
 - Decision trees to find which continent a flag comes from.
 - Regularization to predict wine quality.